anuket-project/anuket-specifications/doc/gov/chapters/chapter09.rst

 -  Overall Field Trial Lead
 -  Technical Field Trial Steering Lead
 -  Vendor lead from each supplier
--  SME(s) for RC1 supporting suppliers
+-  SME(s) for RC1 or RC2 supporting suppliers
--  SME(s) for RI1 supporting suppliers
+-  SME(s) for RI1 or RI2 supporting suppliers
--  OPNVF lead for RI1/RC1
+-  SME(s) for RI1/RC1 or RI2/RC2
 -  Other support roles such as Governance, technical writers, etc.

 The participants that volunteer for the roles will be expected to provide the appropriate amount of time to support the trials initiative.